Skull Fracture Compensation Claims In The UK

 - Hairline skull fracture

-No matter whether you had an accident at work, on the road, in a public place or accessing medical treatment, it’s likely you were owed a duty of care.
+No matter whether you had an accident at work, on the road or in a public place, it’s likely you were owed a duty of care.
 The people responsible for providing this duty of care might include:

 - Employers as per the Health and Safety at Work etc. Act 1974